webpage-counter/docs/README.md

 ### TO DO:
-- [ ] Create a repo for packer-aws-bionic box that is going to be used for this project

 - [ ] Create a repo `terraform-aws-network` where will be the code for the network module
 - [ ] Create a module inside TF Cloud for the networking part
 - [ ] Create a repo `ops-aws-network` and deploy the network module with TF Cloud